Papaya: Genetically engineered cultivars

 Carica papaya was the first transgenic fruit tree to have its genome sequenced.
 In response to the papaya ringspot virus outbreak in Hawaii in 1998, genetically altered papaya were approved and brought to market (including 'SunUp' and 'Rainbow' varieties.)
 Varieties resistant to PRV have some DNA of this virus incorporated into the plant's DNA.
 As of 2010, 80% of Hawaiian papaya plants were genetically modified.
-The modifications were made by University of Hawaii scientists, who made the modified seeds available to farmers without charge.
+The modifications were made by University of Hawaiʻi scientists, who made the modified seeds available to farmers without charge.

+In transgenic papaya, resistance is produced by inserting the viral coat protein gene into the plant's genome.
+Doing so seems to cause a similar protective reaction in the plant to cross-protection, which involves using an attenuated virus to protect against a more dangerous strain.
+Conventional varieties of transgenic papaya has reduced resistance against heterologous (not closely related to the coat gene source) strains, forcing different localities to develop their own transgenic varieties.
+As of 2016, one transgenic line appears able to deal with three different heterologous strains in addition to its source.

 Production

-In 2020, global production of papayas was 13.9 million tonnes, led by India with 43% of the world total (table).
+In 2023, world production of papayas was 14 million tonnes, led by India with 37% of the total (table).

 Global papaya production grew significantly over the early 21st century, mainly as a result of increased production in India and demand by the United States.
-The United States is the largest consumer of papaya worldwide.
+The United States is the largest importer of papayas worldwide.

-In South Africa papaya orchards yield up to 100 tons of fruit per hectare.
+In South Africa, papaya orchards yield up to 100 tonnes of fruit per hectare.